-The HEFCE REF open access mandate for journal articles will come into force on 1 April 2016.
+The HEFCE REF open access mandate for journal articles came into force on 1 April 2016.
 This means that all journal articles and some conference proceedings will have to be discoverable and, where possible, publicly accessible within three months of acceptance for publication in order to be eligible for submission for the next REF.

-- Frequently Asked Questions
+- Frequently Asked Questions (FAQs)

-Below are some of the most commonly asked questions about Pure.
+Below are some of the most commonly-asked questions about Pure.
 If your questions are not answered below or in the User Guides section, please contact Nykohla Strong.

-1. How do I add and edit a publication (research output) for my staff web page?
+How do I add and edit a publication (research output) for my staff web page?

 - Staff pages settings: Ensure that your staff page is set to 'research outputs (Pure)'

-2. What format is used for displaying publications on staff web pages?
+What format is used for displaying publications on staff web pages?

 The University uses the Harvard format for displaying publications on staff web pages, this format cannot be changed on individual staff pages.

-3. How can I change the order of the publication types displayed on my staff web pages?
+How can I change the order of the publication types displayed on my staff web pages?

-4. How can I change the publication type if there is a mistake?
+How can I change the publication type if there is a mistake?

-5. Can I include an image to accompany my publication?
+Can I include an image to accompany my publication?

 It is not currently possible to include images alongside the publications on your staff pages or Public Research Profile; however you can upload a wide variety of supporting documents, web links, DOI's and image files which can be stored in Pure and in AURA

-6. Once I have entered my publication in Pure, when will it appear on my staff page?
+Once I have entered my publication in Pure, when will it appear on my staff page?

 The information should be displayed on your staff page instantly, however, in some cases the update may happen the following day.
 (Remember to ensure your visibility settings are correct)

-7. What is the Public Research Profile In Pure?
+What is the Public Research Portal?